Gaussian polytopes: a cumulant-based approach: Introduction and main results

 \begin{thm}[Concentration inequalities] \begin{description} \item[(i)] Let $y\geq 0$.
 Then,

-for all sufficiently large $\l$ with a constant $c_1\in(0,\infty)$ only depending on $d$. \item[(ii)] Let $y\geq 0$ and $j\in \{0,\ldots,d-1\}$.
+for all sufficiently large $\la$ with a constant $c_1\in(0,\infty)$ only depending on $d$. \item[(ii)] Let $y\geq 0$ and $j\in \{0,\ldots,d-1\}$.
 Then,

-for all sufficiently large $\l$ with a constant $c_2\in(0,\infty)$ only depending on $d$ and $j$. \end{description} \end{thm}
+for all sufficiently large $\la$ with a constant $c_2\in(0,\infty)$ only depending on $d$ and $j$. \end{description} \end{thm}

-\begin{remark} The concentration inequalities in the previous theorem can be represented in an alternative form that avoids the minimum in the exponential exponent.
-For example, the volume of $K_\l$ satisfies
+\begin{remark} \begin{itemize} \item[(i)] The concentration inequalities in the previous theorem can be represented in an alternative form that avoids the minimum in the exponential exponent.
+For example, the volume of $K_\la$ satisfies

-with a constant $c\in(0,\infty)$ only depending on $d$ for all $y\geq 0$ and sufficiently large $\l$.
+with a constant $c\in(0,\infty)$ only depending on $d$ for all $y\geq 0$ and sufficiently large $\la$.
 This follows by combining the estimates we obtain in the proof of Theorem \ref{ConcentrationEinleitung} with \cite[Lemma 2.4]{SaulisBuch}.
-However, it turns out that this form is less suitable for our purposes compared to that of Theorem \ref{ConcentrationEinleitung}. \end{remark}
+However, it turns out that this form is less suitable for our purposes compared to that of Theorem \ref{ConcentrationEinleitung}. \item[(ii)] For small arguments $y$ the Gaussian exponent $-y^2$ is already optimal.
+To improve the (presumably non-optimal) exponent for larger values of $y$ by our method, which is based on sharp bounds for cumulants, one would need to improve the cumulant bound in Theorem \ref{cumulantestimate}.
+This point will further be discussed in Remark \ref{rem:Optimality} below. \end{itemize} \end{remark}

 A strong law of large numbers dealing with the volume of Gaussian polytopes constructed from an underlying binomial point process has been derived by Hug and Reitzner \cite{HugReitzner} using the Chebychev inequality together with an upper bound on the variance obtained in the same paper.
-Using our concentration inequality from Theorem \ref{ConcentrationEinleitung} (i) we prove a much stronger result for our Poisson point process-based model, which has the form of a Marcinkiewicz-Zygmund-type strong law.
-While the classical strong law of large numbers for the random variables $\vol(K_\l)$ says that
+Using our concentration inequality from Theorem \ref{ConcentrationEinleitung} (i) we prove a stronger result for our Poisson point process-based model, which has the form of a Marcinkiewicz-Zygmund-type strong law.
+While the classical strong law of large numbers for the random variables $\vol(K_\la)$ says that